 This one’s big: it’s complex, and the stakes are high.
 Your business broker, accountant, and legal counsel and business insurance Miami company will help make sure all elements are planned and executed responsibly.
 Accounts, loans, credit lines, payables and receivables, leases, insurance, taxes, retirement plans: there are myriad financial aspects of the business operation which must be transitioned to new owners.

 Decide who will be responsible for executing each responsibility, and establish a timeline.
 Detail the phases, the actions, and the steps to bring about a successful transition, and assign responsibilities with deadlines.
 Use this to inform communications with other stakeholders: keep them in the loop so they remain confident in a good outcome.

 Communicate any upcoming issues the new owners need understand and be aware of, such as regulatory changes, ongoing projects, etc.

 Communicate openly with the new owners about their involvement plans and establish a training plan.
 Whether they’ll be hands-on or hands-off, they need to know how your business operates.

 This is a stressful time for the employees you’re leaving behind, so demonstrate your support for them.
-The new owners may rely on the existing team or they may be motivated to make changes.
+The new owners may rely on the existing team or they may be motivated to make changes, depending on how good the stats would be on the employees’ computer monitoring software.
 While your greatest interest may be the success of the new buyer, you’ll support the new buyer best by keeping your existing employees enthused and positive about the transition.

 Planning Pays Off